dennisyd/publishjockey_backend/blog/random-house-or-your-house-7-design-secrets.md

 # Random House or Your House?
-The 7 Design Secrets That Separate Amateur from Professional Books
+7 Proven Book Design Secrets Every Indie Author Needs to Look Professional

 **How a $63 formatting tool gives indie authors Big Five quality without the $2,500 price tag**